racerxr650r/avrOS/README.md

 reserved memory stacks in RAM.
 This partitioning of the system stack is complex, inefficient, and prone to issues that are difficult to debug.

+In addtion, **avrOS** provides event and queue services that enable inter-state machine and device driver communication and syncronization.
+This creates a system that is interrupt/event driven and takes advantage of the AVR DS's rich number of interrupt sources.
+This reduces CPU intensive polling and makes the built in power management even more efficient.

-The **avrOS** ecosystem also provides a makefile, instructions, and scripts to setup a development environment and build applications using the Linux operating system and it's abundant open source development software and hardware resources.
+Lastly, the **avrOS** ecosystem also provides instructions, makefiles, and scripts to setup a development environment and build applications using the Linux operating system and it's abundant open source development software and hardware resources.
 You no longer need to use Microsoft Windows for AVR application development.
+But if you prefer Windows on your desktop PC, you can setup a headless Raspberry Pi for remote development using VsCode, Zed, or ssh with your favorite text mode editor.

 ## avrOS Features
 ### System Services: